 |Solvent||Max Conc. mg/mL||Max Conc. mM|

 The following data is based on the product molecular weight 567.39.
-Batch specific molecular weights may vary from batch to batch due to solvent of hydration, which will affect the solvent volumes required to prepare stock solutions.
+Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.

 |Concentration / Solvent Volume / Mass||1 mg||5 mg||10 mg|

 |5 mM||0.35 mL||1.76 mL||3.52 mL|

 References are publications that support the biological activity of the product.

 Dooley et al (1986) CGP 20712A: a useful tool for quantitating β1- and β2-adrenoceptors.
 Eur.J.Pharmacol.
 130 137 PMID: 2877892